Operating with your Data¶

 In the Scope Options section, in the Scope text field, users can specify the Widgets to which the operation will be applied.

-By default, all the widgets which are present on the slide are included in the Scope, but users can also edit this list, by using the text field or by opening the Select wanted window, where a list of all the widgets on the current slide is present and can be checked or unchecked.
+By default, all the widgets which are present on the slide are included in the Scope.
+Users can also edit the Scope list, by using the text field or by opening the Select wanted window, which displays a list of all the widgets on the current slide and can be checked or unchecked.

 As a result, the Widgets specified in the Scope will update and will show the filtered data only when the Action is active.